Agricultural Management Assistance (10.917)

 Renewals

 Contracts that are scheduled for less than 10 years may be extended up to the ten-year contract limit, in order for the participant to complete the practices scheduled in the contract.
-However, the participant must apply all practices within ten years of signing the contract.
+However, the participant must apply all practices within of the contract duration.

 Records